mikramarc/RL-course/RL_fundamentals_cheatseet.md

 A mathematical framework for modeling decision-making where outcomes are partly random and partly under agent control.
 Defined by states, actions, transition probabilities, and rewards.

+### MDP validity

+An MDP is valid when the environment satisfies the Markov property: the future depends only on the current state and action, not on the history of previous states and actions.
+Formally, $p(s_{t+1}|s_t,a_t,s_{t-1},a_{t-1},...,s_0,a_0) = p(s_{t+1}|s_t,a_t)$.
+This property allows us to make optimal decisions based solely on the current state without needing to remember the history.

 ### Dynamics

 The state transition probability function: $p(s'|s,a)$ - probability of transitioning to state $s'$ from state $s$ after taking action $a$.

+### Step

+A single interaction between the agent and environment, consisting of: the agent observing a state, selecting an action, receiving a reward, and transitioning to a new state.
+Also called a time step.

 ### Episode, Episodic task